 They also have a series called Kylo Ren Official.
-These videos feature let's plays, reviews and reactions about new Star Wars movies material, and star Sequel Trilogy villain Kylo Ren, all through gags dubs using his voice changer for comedic effects.
+These videos feature let's plays, reviews and reactions about new Star Wars movies material or random things, and star Sequel Trilogy villain Kylo Ren, all through gag dubs using his voice changer for comedic effects.

 Provides examples of:

 - 2-D Space: Parodied in the opening of "The Last Laser Master", where the exterior shots of the Imperial ships docking at Laser Moon II are vertically flipped.